sendgrid/sendgrid-go/USAGE.md

 **This endpoint allows you to retrieve a list of all of your categories.**

 Categories can help organize your email analytics by enabling you to tag emails by type or broad topic.
-You can define your own custom categories.
+You can define your custom categories.
 For more information, please see our [User Guide](https://sendgrid.com/docs/User_Guide/Statistics/categories.html).

 ### GET /categories